leomccormack/Spatial_Audio_Framework/README.md

 ```c
 nmake dllintel64 interface=lp64 threading=sequential name=saf_mkl_custom export=saf_mkl_list
 ```
-Alternatively, this .dll is also installed alongside the software found [here](http://research.spa.aalto.fi/projects/sparta_vsts/download/).
+Alternatively, this .dll is also installed in a system PATH folder, alongside the software found [here](http://research.spa.aalto.fi/projects/sparta_vsts/download/); if you're feeling lazy ;-)

 ### For Mac OSX users only (Optional)

 By default, the framework uses Apple's Accelerate library for the linear algebra speed-ups.
-However, Mac users may also choose to use Intel's MKL instead, with the global pre-processor definition: "SAF_USE_INTEL_MKL".
+However, Mac users may also choose to use Intel's MKL instead, with the global pre-processor definition: "SAF_USE_INTEL_MKL" (often around 20-40% faster than Accelerate).

-The "saf_mkl_custom.dylib" may be obtained in similar manner as in the above, by either installing the software found [here](http://research.spa.aalto.fi/projects/sparta_vsts/download/), or by generating it with the following command:
+The required "saf_mkl_custom.dylib" may be obtained in similar manner as in the above, by either installing the software found [here](http://research.spa.aalto.fi/projects/sparta_vsts/download/) or by generating it with the following command:

 ```c
 make intel64 interface=lp64 threading=sequential name=saf_mkl_custom export=saf_mkl_list